-Cumulative Water Supply Impacts--Options A (Municipal Connection) and B (Onsite Groundwater).
-Implementation of the Specific Plan in conjunction with related projects could result in substantial water demand; however, all of the projects are, or proposed to be located within the City of Fairfield and would be served by the City's ample surface water supply.
+Cumulative Water Supply Impacts--Options A (Municipal Connection), B (Onsite Groundwater), and C (SID Surface Water).
+Implementation of the Specific Plan in conjunction with related projects could result in substantial water demand; however, all of the projects are, or are proposed, to be located within the City of Fairfield and would be served by the City's ample surface water supply.
 None of the related projects would rely on groundwater for domestic use and, thus, would not contribute to cumulative groundwater effects.
 This impact would be less than significant.